John567tn/hoshikage_kusa_community_app/README.md

 Community members' personal information is displayed with individual authorization and may not be used for other purposes without permission.

-The app's code and design are copyrighted by Hoshikage Kusa Furry Community and may not be reproduced or used for secondary development without permission.
+The app's code and design are copyrighted by Hoshikage Kusa Community and may not be reproduced or used for secondary development without permission.